 - Predictability: Solar energy provides more reliable energy output than wind turbines.

-- Installation location: Solar panels can be installed on buildings in urban, suburban, and rural settings.
+- Installation location: People can install solar panels on buildings in urban, suburban, and rural settings.
 Large-scale solar farms are also an option.

 - Maintenance: Once solar panels are installed, they require little maintenance.